chapsan2001/ITMO.Labs/README.md

 Java labs are done using **IntelliJ IDEA** by *JetBrains*.
 - Fall Semester 2019
-  - Maths lab (variant 513) - 10/10 points;
+  - Maths lab - 10/10 points;
-  - Pokemon lab (variant 524) - 9.9/10 points;
+  - Pokemon lab - 9.9/10 points;
-  - Text model lab 1 (variant 528) - 9/10 points;
+  - Text model lab 1 - 9/10 points;
-  - Text model lab 2 (variant 539) - 9/10 points.
+  - Text model lab 2 - 9/10 points.
+  - Collection managment application - TBD

-Tasks can be found at https://se.ifmo.ru/courses/programming (if they haven't changed)
+Tasks can be found at https://se.ifmo.ru/courses/programming (there are different variants, so you probably won't find exactly my tasks).

 Python labs are done using **PyCharm** by *JetBrains*.
 - I/O lab - 7.63/8 points;